PX4/PX4-user_guide/en/config_rover/ackermann.md

    1. Increase [RA_LAT_ACCEL_P](#RA_LAT_ACCEL_P) if the measured value does not track the setpoint fast enough or decrease it if the measurement overshoots the setpoint by too much.
    1. Repeat until you are satisfied with the behaviour.

-   Note that the lateral acceleration measurement is very noise and therefore needs to be heavily filtered.
+   Note that the lateral acceleration measurement is very noisy and therefore needs to be heavily filtered.
    This means that the measurement is slightly delayed, so if you observe a slight offset in time between the setpoint and measurement, that is not something that can be fixed with tuning.
    :::